Black Friday 2019: Amazing TV deals you can get right now

 Originally published earlier this month.
 More picks coming soon.

-Discuss: Black Friday 2019: The best TV deals at Amazon, Walmart, Costco, Best Buy and others (just updated)
+Discuss: Best Black Friday 2019: Best TV deals on Vizio, Samsung, LG OLED and more

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.